bengreatrix/cops_and_robbers_project/README.md

 List of Prerequisite Software:
 - Gazebo

-"This project does not require you to generate any mazes but if you wish to develope your own area, you may do so by ...
+This project does not require you to generate any mazes but if you wish to develope your own area, you may do so by referencing the maze_generator repo link below.
+This would also require you to change the world directory in the `*_Area.launch` files and also change the coordinates of the gold and exits in the `*Copbot.py` and `*Robber.py` scripts.

 1. Create the Package:
     ```